AndrewBazen/AndrewBazen/README.md

 # Andrew Bazen

 About me:
-- I'm an aspiring Software Engineer.
+- I'm a Software Engineer.
-- 🌱 I’m currently Enrolled in Microsoft's Software and Systems Academy for Cloud Application Develeopment.
+- I am a graduate of Microsoft's Software and Systems Academy for cloud application development
-- 🌱 I’m currently learning Backend Development on boot.dev
+- I’m currently learning Backend Development on boot.dev and Rust in my personal time.

 <!---